-Saturday, September 18 - MONTREAL, QUEBEC
+Saturday, September 18 - BOSTON, MASSACHUSETTS

-Sunday, September 19 - QUEBEC CITY, QUEBEC
+Sunday, September 19 - BAR HARBOR, MAINE

-Monday, September 20 - AT SEA
+Monday, September 20 - HALIFAX, NOVA SCOTIA

-Wednesday, September 22 - SYDNEY, NOVA SCOTIA
+Tuesday, September 21 - SYDNEY, NOVA SCOTIA

 Sydney is the largest city on Cape Breton Island, which is linked by causeway to the rest of Nova Scotia.
 Sydney's attractions start at the harbor, where visitors can shop for locally made crafts and see the world's largest fiddle, which towers beside the port's cruise pavilion.
 Some of the city's historic houses and churches date back to the 1700s and 1800s and are open for tours.
 Restaurants often provide live music (expect fiddles and sea chanteys) along with meals of seafood fresh-caught in nearby waters.
 Sydney's galleries give visitors a chance to meet local artists and purchase their work.